emma31-dev/decaptcha-pkg/package/README.md

 **Decentralized CAPTCHA for Web3 Applications**

 A React component that provides intelligent CAPTCHA verification based on wallet reputation.
-High-reputation wallets skip verification entirely, while new wallets complete simple puzzles.
+High-reputation wallets skip verification entirely, while new wallets complete simple puzzles or advanced verification with wallet signatures.

 ## Installation